jyp/boon/README.md

      errors) and editing shortcuts (eg. replace and insert in one keystroke).

   1b.
 XFK binds digits to actions, boon leaves them for prefixes.
+(I
+      may be misunderstandig here --- perhaps they are bound to special characters.)

-  2. XFK seem to have less of a systematic assignments of keys to actions, even though the movements are roughly bound to the right hand, Boon-style.
+  2. XFK seem to have less of a systematic assignment of keys to actions, even though the movements are roughly bound to the right hand.
+I believe that a more systematic binding startegy is easier to learn.

   3. Boon provides 1-key access to `C-x` and `C-c` prefixes.
-Instead, XFK puts everything under a single "leader key" (space), presumably without a particular convention.
+Instead, XFK puts everything under a single "leader key" (space), presumably without preserving emacs convention.

   4. The set of supported layouts is different.
 (Even though I'd expect ports to be easy.)